Skip to main content

 What you'll use

-Set the namespace where Dynamo will be installed and the Dynamo release version.
+Set the namespace where Dynamo is installed and the Dynamo release version.
+The remaining steps reference these variables, so setting them once keeps the commands consistent.

 export NAMESPACE=dynamo-system